-- 2.1 We praise and reward children for good behaviour in a variety of ways: - Teachers and Teaching Assistant's praise children; - Teachers and Teaching Assistant's give children tokens; there are four houses; Kestrels (Green), Buzzards (Red), Owls (Yellow) and Hawks (Blue).
+- 2.1 We praise and reward children for good behaviour in a variety of ways: - All staff praise children; - Teachers and Teaching Assistant's give children tokens; there are four houses; Kestrels (Green), Buzzards (Red), Owls (Yellow) and Hawks (Blue).
 Staff decide who will be in each house to ensure a spread of ability.
 A Tally-Ho!
 (5 tokens) will be given for outstanding work or behaviour. - Each class has a chart displaying which children are in which house.
 Children record when they are given a token so that adults can monitor how many tokens children are receiving.
 Each class will make a decision on how many tokens constitute a class reward. - Each week we nominate children from each class to be in our Achievement Assembly, where they receive a certificate, either for consistent good work or behaviour, or to acknowledge outstanding effort or acts of kindness in school.

 - 2.2 The school acknowledges all the efforts and achievements of children, both in and out of school.
 A special mention will be made in achievement assembly of any specific achievement made out of school. - 2.3 The school employs a number of sanctions to enforce the school rules, and to ensure a safe and positive learning environment.
 We employ each sanction appropriately to each individual situation. - We expect children to listen carefully to instructions in lessons.
 If they do not do so, we ask them either to move to a place nearer the teacher, or to sit on their own. - We expect children to try their best in all activities.
-If they do not do so, we may ask them to redo a task. - If a child is disruptive in class, the teacher reprimands him or her.
-If a child misbehaves repeatedly, we isolate the child from the rest of the class until s/he calms down, and is in a position to work sensibly again with others. - The safety of the children is paramount in all situations.
-If a child's behaviour endangers the safety of others, the class teacher stops the activity and prevents the child from taking part for the rest of that session. - If a child threatens, hurts or bullies another pupil, the class teacher records the incident in the class behaviour incident book and the child is punished.
-If a child repeatedly acts in a way that disrupts or upsets others, the school contacts the child's parents and seeks an appointment in order to discuss the situation, with a view to improving the behaviour of the child. - Each class operates a sad face / smiley face system appropriate to the age of children. - 2.4 The class teacher discusses the school rules with each class.
-The school rules will be displayed throughout the school and will have been agreed by the children.
-In this way, every child in the school knows the standard of behaviour that we expect in our school.
-If there are incidents of anti-social behaviour, the class teacher discusses these with the whole class during lesson time. - 2.5 The school does not tolerate bullying of any kind.
+If they do not do so, we may ask them to redo a task. - If a child is disruptive in class, the teacher will remind the child of the class promises and making the right choices.
+If needed 1:1 support will be provided. - The safety of the children is paramount in all situations.
+If a child's behaviour endangers the safety of others, the class teacher stops the activity and seeks the appropriate support for the child. - If a child threatens, hurts or bullies another pupil, the class teacher records the incident in the class behaviour incident book and appropriate intervention is provided..
+If a child repeatedly acts in a way that disrupts or upsets others, the school contacts the child's parents and seeks an appointment in order to discuss the situation, with a view to improving outcomes for the child. - Each class operates a sad face / smiley face system appropriate to the age of children. - 2.4 The school does not tolerate bullying of any kind.
 If we discover that an act of bullying or intimidation has taken place, we act immediately to stop any further occurrences of such behaviour.
 While it is very difficult to eradicate bullying, we do everything in our power to ensure that all children attend school free from fear.
-(Please also see Anti-bullying Policy). - 2.6 All members of staff are aware of the regulations regarding the use of reasonable force by teachers, as set out in DfEE Circular 10/98, relating to Section 550A of the Education Act 1996: The Use of Force to Control or Restrain Pupils and the Use of reasonable force advice July 2013.
+(Please also see Anti-bullying Policy & KCSIE 2018 Peer on Peer Abuse). - 2.5 All members of staff are aware of the regulations regarding the use of reasonable force by teachers, as set out in DfEE Circular 10/98, relating to Section 550A of the Education Act 1996: The Use of Force to Control or Restrain Pupils and the Use of reasonable force advice July 2013.
 Teachers in our school do not hit, push or slap children.
 Staff only intervene physically to restrain children or to prevent injury to a child, or if a child is in danger of hurting him/herself.
 The actions that we take are in line with government guidelines on the restraint of children.